HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 where ``PATH_TO/OpenCVConfig.cmake`` depends on your CUDA supported OpenCV.

 ## 6.0 future update
-We will modify a version of QuadtreeMap.
++ We will modify a version of QuadtreeMap.
 The modified version will support both ROS Indigo and ROS Kinect without compiling OpenCV yourself.
 However, the drawback is that undistorting and resizing images on CPU may cause more time than on GPU.
++ modified open chisel will be open source soon.